getyourguide/basemath/README.md

 AB experiments.

 Basemath employs a one-sided testing approach, where the null hypothesis posits that the treatment performs either equally or worse than the control concerning the target metric.
-The test has a predetermined maximum runtime determined by the input parameters.
+The test has a predetermined maximum sample size determined by the input parameters.
 Additionally, it ensures that both type I and type II errors remain below specified error thresholds, denoted as α and β, respectively.
-Basemath assesses the experiment in batches and terminates prematurely if it can reject the null hypothesis.
-The β-spending function employed is is O’Brien-Fleming-like.
+Basemath assesses the experiment in batches and terminates prematurely if it can not reject the null hypothesis.
+The β-spending function employed is O’Brien-Fleming-like.
 Given that the majority of experiments yield either flat or negative results, stopping early in this scenario saves more running time compared to stopping in the less common case of a significant uplift.